 Why do pets go missing?

-go to site It can be very upsetting when a pet goes missing.
+It can be very upsetting when a pet goes missing.
 Knowing what to do if it does

 happen could provide some comfort, and improve your chances of getting your pet back.